-Pilot Flying J (PFJ), formerly Pilot Travel Centers, steers truckers and other motorists to more than 650 company-owned and -operated Travel Centers in about 45 states and six Canadian provinces.
+Pilot Flying J (PFJ) steers truckers and other motorists to more than 550 company-owned and -operated Travel Centers in about 45 states and six Canadian provinces.
 In addition to selling fuel, the travel plazas house Arby's, Subway, Wendy's, and Taco Bell restaurants.
 PFJ is expanding through licensing agreements with local travel centers, including Montana's Town Pump.
-PFJ subsidiary, Maxum Petroleum (acquired in 2012), is one of the largest independent energy logistics companies in North America, selling and distributing more than 1.3 billion gallons of refined products annually.
-Pilot Travel Centers acquired and merged with is rival Flying J in 2010 to form Pilot Flying J.
+PFJ subsidiary Maxum Petroleum is one of the largest independent energy logistics companies in North America, selling and distributing more than 1.3 billion gallons of refined products annually.

 PFJ is a vertically integrated operation, sourcing, transporting, and selling petroleum products at its own travel centers and those operated by others.
 To the end, the company has been acquiring petroleum products distributors.

 Meanwhile, the company has been upgrading its travel centers and acquiring new ones.
 PFJ has plans to add restaurants to all sites that currently do not have them.
 Flying J sites will accommodate Denny's, Subway, and Pizza Hut.
 In addition, it intends to update drivers' lounges, remodel restrooms, and install new gas and diesel pumps at many locations.
-Indeed, as the result of a $165 million investment PFJ's now offers diesel exhaust fluid (DEF) at the pump at 3,000 fuel lanes across the US.
+In fact, as the result of a $165 million investment PFJ now offers diesel exhaust fluid (DEF) at the pump at 4,000 fuel lanes across the US.